freenas/freenas-docs/userguide/freenas_directoryservice.rst

 Table 9.2a summarizes the available configuration options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in
-:menuselection:`System --> Advanced`.
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.

-If you are new to LDAP terminology, skim through the `OpenLDAP Software 2.4 Administrator's Guide
+Those who are new to LDAP terminology should skim through the `OpenLDAP Software 2.4 Administrator's Guide
 <http://www.openldap.org/doc/admin24/>`_.

 **Table 9.2a: LDAP Configuration Options**